-- 1. Institutionalize Cybersecurity Risk Management across the Nation. - Transforming from COE as Center of Excellence to COE as Center of Enablement, where the National Cyber Security Center will develop programs to help Every Organization to become Cyber Security Center of Excellence. - Empower National Sector Regulators to Elevate the Sector Cyber Security Maturity Index - 4.
-Cyber Security is Not a Technology Issue, Technology is One Third Only. - 5.
-Promote the concept of Cyber Security Economics to help every organization develope a sophisticated, economically driven and cyber risk measurements that blends into their business plan. - 6.
-Build the National Cyber Security Defender spirit in every Jordanian Citizen. - 7.
-Build and Sustain National Capabilities through Accademia. - Promote, direct and enable building National Cybersecurity Products and Solutions to Minimize Third Party Risks.
+- 1. Institutionalize Cybersecurity Risk Management across the Nation. - 2.
+Transforming from COE as a Center of Excellence to COE as a Center of Enablement, where the National Cyber Security Center will develop programs to help Every Organization to become a Cybersecurity Center of Excellence. - 3.
+Empower National Sector Regulators to Elevate the Sector Cyber Security Maturity Index - 4.
+Cyber Security is Not a Technology Issue, and Technology is One Third Only. - 5.
+Promote the concept of Cyber Security Economics to help every organization develop sophisticated, economically driven, and cyber-risk measurements that blend into their business plan. - 6.
+Build the National Cybersecurity Defender spirit in every Jordanian Citizen. - 7.
+Build and Sustain National Capabilities through Accademia. - 8.
+Promote, direct, and enable the building of National Cybersecurity Products and Solutions to Minimize Third Party Risks.